 SEAFOOD CAFE 45 Fore St, Saint Ives TR26 1HE

-The Seafood Cafe is a restaurant towards the middle of Fore Street, accessible from steps that lead up from the harbour or along the main High Street.
+The Seafood Cafe is a restaurant towards the middle of Fore Street, accessible from steps that lead up from the harbour or along Fore street.

-Serving lunch and evening meals, The seafood cafe has a large range of fish, from sumptuous St.Ives Bay Mackerel to succulent Ray Wing, however they also do a selection of Cornish meats and free range poultry.
+Serving lunch and evening meals, The Seafood cafe has a large range of fish, from sumptuous St.Ives Bay Mackerel to succulent Ray Wing, however they also serve a selection of Cornish meats and free range poultry.

 Porthgwidden Beach Cafe Porthgwidden Beach, St. Ives, Saint Ives TR26 1PL

 Porthgwidden beach Cafe is a picturesque restaurant located above the Porthgwidden beach.
 It has a wide selection of fine food to tackle your tasted buds.
-The thing about this restaurant that makes the time there all the better, is sitting on a balcony area outside with a structure around you to conceal you from the elements.
-Except the cold.
-However there are blankets and heaters.
-I mean even a little bit of cold weather won’t beat eating your dinner while looking at the sea.http://porthgwiddencafe.co.uk/
+Breakfast, lunch and dinner all served, on the menu you might find Crab linguine, fish and steaks.
+The thing about this restaurant that makes the time here all the better, is sitting on a balcony area outside with a structure around you to conceal you from the elements.
+There are blankets and heaters for chilly evenings. http://porthgwiddencafe.co.uk/

 Porthmeor Cafe.
 Porthmeor Beach, Saint Ives TR26 1JZ